Bylka93/emoter/README.md

 You will get a string returned with Emoter's matching response statement to your message.
 ```
 print(result)
-Hello!
-Yes, I'm here!
-How can I help you?
+Hello, how can I help you?
 ```

 This is what the dir structure for an Emoter bot corpus looks like (example corpus, 'fitness_coach', which loads by default):